I like coffee.

 The Bialetti was a little different than the Melita.
 It had a bigger hole in the center and required folding the standard Melita filter into a cone, but it did the trick.
 As a bonus it didn’t seem to clog as quickly as the Melita, so we got a quicker cup.

 Fast forward to today.
 Hunkered down on Tybee I decided to try my hand at brewing a better cup with the Bialetti.
-Armed with a bag of Black Rifle Coffee Beyond Black and a blade grinder from Goodwill, I went to work.
+Armed with a bag of whole bean coffee and a blade grinder from Goodwill, I went to work.

 It didn’t take long to improve the quality of my morning cup.
 Fresh ground beans and a slow pour delivered the goods.
 It was a start.
 Something started percolating.